marcoancona/MineTime/README.md

 # MineTime
 MineTime is a modern, intuitive and smart calendar application.
 Connect all your calendar services and start optimizing your time.
+For more information about MineTime visit [minetime.ai](https://minetime.ai).

 ### Support
 While we can not provide individual support at the moment, you can see this repository as a public hub to collect feedbacks, bug reports and feature requests.
-For more information about MineTime vitit [minetime.ai](https://minetime.ai).

 Please refer to the [issue page](https://github.com/marcoancona/MineTime/issues) and feel free to open a ticket.